DogukanUrker/flaskBlog/README.md

 ## Known Issues

-- Redirect users to wrong pages
+- Redirect users to wrong pages.
+- Submit button doesn't work on /createpost.

-_Commands in comment lines will be executed on final build._
+**_Commands in comment lines will be executed on final build._**